joekgilberto/date-and-thyme/README.md

 The following instructions were used through macOS with a silicone M1 chip.

 ### Fork and clone
 To deploy locally, fork and clone this repo.
-Then, navigate into the backend directory.
+Then, using the terminal, navigate into the backend directory.

 ### Set up a virtual environment to run Python
 Once in the backend, you will have to set up a virtual environment through the following commands.